dayanacavalcante/Obesity-Estimate/README.md

 [2111 rows x 17 columns]
 ```

-For the other floating type columns, I chose to round the values using the _round()_ function.
-But I kept the column "Height" with the floating type.
+For the other float type columns, I rounded the values using the _round()_ function.
+But I kept the column "Height" with the float type.

 ```
    Gender  Age  Height  Weight  family_history_with_overweight  FAVC  FCVC  ...
 CH2O  SCC  FAF  TUE  CALC  MTRANS  NObeyesdad